Bubble Wedding Exit Tips That Actually Work (Avoid These 5 Mistakes)

 Common Bubble Exit Mistakes to Avoid

-- Rushing it — you’ll get better photos if you take your time walking out
+- Rushing it: You’ll get better photos if you take your time walking out.
+Energy is great, but slow movement gives your photographer more frames.

-- Relying only on wands (machines = bubbles that show up in photos)
+- Relying only on wands: Machines = bubbles that show up in photos.
+Wands = spotty coverage and may not read well on camera.

 Bubble Machines vs Bubble Wands